 Evaluating the Effectiveness of Rhizobium Inoculants and Micronutrients as Technologies for Nepalese Common Bean Smallholder Farmers in the Real-World Context of Highly Variable Hillside Environments

-Authors: Malinda S. Thilakarathna, Tejendra Chapagaina, Bhawana Ghimire, Roshan Pudasaini, Bir Bahadur Tamang, Khem Bahadur Gurung, Khem Raj Chowi, Laxmi Devi Rai (Lama), Samjhana Sinjali, et. al.
+Authors: Malinda S. Thilakarathna, Tejendra Chapagain, Bhawana Ghimire, Roshan Pudasaini, Bir Bahadur Tamang, Khem Bahadur Gurung, Khem Raj Chowi, Laxmi Devi Rai (Lama), Samjhana Sinjali, et. al.

 Abstract: Studies have shown the potential of rhizobia and associated micronutrients to enhance symbiotic nitrogen fixation in legumes.
 Tens of millions of smallholder farmers, however, farm on mountain hillsides in highly variable soil and microenvironments, with different crop rotations,

 inputs and cultural practices.
 Here, on the terraces of the Nepalese Himalayas, we evaluated rhizobium inoculants (local, exotic), micronutrients (molybdenum, boron) and their combinations as technologies for smallholder farmers under highly variable microenvironments and traditional

 practices.
 The study was conducted as a series of participatory on-farm trials with 39 terrace farmers in two mid-hill districts of Nepal (Dhading, Kaski) from 2015 to 2017.
 Plots were measured for relevant agronomic traits.
 As expected, when comparing treatment plots with adjacent control plots

 within each farm, the results demonstrated tremendous farm-to-farm variability for nodulation, vegetative biomass, shoot nitrogen content, grain yield, and grain N content.
 Despite the variation observed, the data showed that the number of farms that showed yield increases from the rhizobium